Quick Menu

 Varanasi - Agra | The City of Taj Mahal

-After breakfast transfer to airport to board your flight for Agra.
-Meet and assist at Agra airport and transfer to your hotel.
-Enjoy your lunch after check in.
+After breakfast transfer to the airport to board your flight to Delhi.
+Meet and assist upon arrival followed by a transfer by car to Agra.

 Afternoon at leisure, later in the evening enjoy a live show, a fascinating play that depicts the saga of love and a memorable journey into history of Taj Mahal.
 The drama portrays the Mughal era in the 16th century.
 It is series of plays depicting the true and immortal love of Shahjahan for Mumtaz Mahal, his beautiful wife; the lavish lifestyle of Mughal era; and the hardship of the artisans who worked for 22 years to create the most precious specimen of craftsmanship.
 Dinner on your own.